codalnest/files/lgc.md

 (4) Act on other matters that may be authorized by the council.

-SECTION 112.
+Section 112.
 Sectoral or Functional Committees. - The local development councils may form sectoral or functional committees to assist them in the performance of their functions.

-SECTION 113.
+Section 113.
 Secretariat. - There is hereby constituted for each local development council a secretariat which shall be responsible for providing technical support, documentation of proceedings, preparation of reports and such other assistance as may be required in the discharge of its functions.
 The local development council may avail of the services of any nongovernmental organization or educational or research institution for this purpose.

 The secretariats of the provincial, city, and municipal development councils shall be headed by their respective planning and development coordinators.
 The secretariat of the Barangay development council shall be headed by the Barangay secretary who shall be assisted by the city or municipal planning and development coordinator concerned.

-SECTION 114.
+Section 114.
 Relation of Local Development Councils to the Sanggunian and the Regional Development Council. - (a) The policies, programs, and projects proposed by local development councils shall be submitted to the Sanggunian concerned for appropriate action.
 The local development plans approved by their respective Sanggunian may be integrated with the development plans of the next higher level of local development council.

 (b) The approved development plans of provinces, highly-urbanized cities, and independent

 component cities shall be submitted to the regional development council, which shall be integrated into the regional development plan for submission to the National Economic and Development Authority, in accordance with existing laws.

-SECTION 115.
+Section 115.
 Budget Information. - The Department of Budget and Management shall furnish the various local development councils information on financial resources and budgetary allocations applicable to their respective jurisdictions to guide them in their planning functions.

-TITLE SEVEN. -LOCAL PEACE AND ORDER COUNCIL
+### TITLE SEVEN. -LOCAL PEACE AND ORDER COUNCIL

-SECTION 116.
+Section 116.
 Organization. - There is hereby established in every province, city and municipality a local peace and order council, pursuant to Executive Order Numbered Three hundred nine (E.O.
 No. 309), Series of 1988.
 The local peace and order councils shall have the same composition and functions as those prescribed by the said executive order.

-TITLE EIGHT. - AUTONOMOUS SPECIAL ECONOMIC ZONE
+### TITLE EIGHT. - AUTONOMOUS SPECIAL ECONOMIC ZONE

-SECTION 117.
+Section 117.
 Establishment of Autonomous Special Economic Zones. - The establishment by law of autonomous special economic zones in selected areas of the country shall be subject to concurrence by the local government units included therein.

-TITLE NINE. - OTHER PROVISIONS APPLICABLE TO LOCAL GOVERNMENT UNITS
+### TITLE NINE. - OTHER PROVISIONS APPLICABLE TO LOCAL GOVERNMENT UNITS

-CHAPTER 1. - Settlement of Boundary Disputes
+#### CHAPTER 1. - Settlement of Boundary Disputes

-SECTION 118.
+Section 118.
 Jurisdictional Responsibility for Settlement of Boundary Dispute. - Boundary disputes between and among local government units shall, as much as possible, be settled amicably.
 To this end:

 (a) Boundary disputes involving two (2) or more Barangays in the same city or municipality shall be referred for settlement to the Sangguniang Panlungsod or Sangguniang bayan concerned.